DesperatePeter/starsector-advanced-weapon-control/README.md

 Simply press the "G"-Key while on the campaign map, and the interface will guide you through configuring your firing modes.
 Unfortunately, I **can't directly interface with the ship refit screen**, so this is the best I can do.

+### Loadouts ###

+You can define (by default 3) different mode loadouts for each ship.
+You can then cycle through these loadouts for all ships by pressing the "+"-Key in combat.
+Doing so will switch all firing modes etc. to those defined in the next loadout.
+This means you can e.g. have loadout 1 be your default loadout, loadout 2 be a sepcialized anti-fighter loadout and loadout 3 be all default for all ships.

 ## Fire Modes ##

 Mode | Targets | Prioritizes | Requirements | Can use Custom AI | Weapon Example | Enabled by Default